 Climb the Dome for the best views of the city

-Tickets to go up to St. Peter's Dome were not available online until recently, but now you have different guided tours that include them.
+Tickets to climb the Dome of St. Peter were not available online until recently, but now you have different guided tours that include them.
 You can also buy them once you enter the Basilica itself.
-They cost 8 Euros if you decide to walk all the way up and a little more if you prefer to use the elevator.
-Either way, it is well worth it!
+They cost about 8 euros if you decide to go all the way up on foot and a little more if you prefer to use the elevator.
+Either way, it's worth it!

 Don't miss a visit to the Sistine Chapel

 Visiting the Sistine Chapel will undoubtedly be one of the highlights of your trip.
 Its artistic perfection attracts millions of visitors every year who stop to contemplate Michelangelo's frescoes with their mouths open.
-You cannot leave Rome without visiting it, so in this article I tell you how to get tickets for the Sistine Chapel.
+You can't leave Rome without visiting it, so in this article I tell you how to get tickets for the Sistine Chapel.